Section 1202 – Everything businesses should know

 - Opportunity to reinvest in other QSB firms to roll over and delay taxable profits.

-- Exclusion could be multiplied by gifts, transfers upon death, and proper pre-issuance preparation.
+- Exclusion could be increased by gifts, transfers upon death, and proper pre-issuance preparation.

 What is Section 1202?